Simi Garewal: Personal life

-Garewal had her first serious relationship at the age of 17, with then Maharaja of Jamnagar, who was also her neighbour in England.
+Garewal had her first serious relationship at the age of 17, with the Maharaja of Jamnagar, Shatrusalyasinhji who was also her neighbour in England.
+Garewal was later in a relationship with Mansoor Ali Khan Pataudi, the Nawab of Pataudi, but he broke up with her after he met Sharmila Tagore.
+She was then in a relationship with the Pakistani politician Salman Taseer, which began in Dubai, and ended after a year.

-Garewal was later in a relationship and going steady with Mansoor Ali Khan Pataudi but he broke up with her after he met Sharmila Tagore.
+In 1970, she married Ravi Mohan, a member of the aristocratic Chunnamal family from Delhi.
+They divorced in 1979.